iNZightSummarywhich replaces the CIs with exponentiated versions if appropriate (

 top of the output.

-grid, and minimises margin whitespace and draws simulated histograms in a different color.
+grid, and minimizes margin whitespace and draws simulated histograms in a different colour.

 The bootstrap models functions have been re-written to

 design option in survey GLMs, as well as the